• Skip to main content

 Ingredients

-• 1 cup lentils - dry; you can use red or green
+• 1 cup dried lentils - can use brown or green

 • 2 cups water

-• 1 tablespoon Worcestershire sauce - look for a vegan Worcestershire (like Annie's) if you need/want these to be vegan
+• 1 tablespoon Worcestershire sauce - look for a vegan option (like Annie's) if you need/want these to be vegan or vegetarian

 • 1 teaspoon garlic powder